Google Review Bots: Risks, Fines & Alternatives

 - Permanent ban: Repeat offenders or egregious cases can result in a permanent ban from Google Business Profile.
 There is no appeal process that guarantees reinstatement.

 For a local business that depends on Google visibility, a profile suspension is an existential threat.
 It is not worth the risk.
+If you are dealing with fake reviews posted against your business, there are legitimate ways to report policy-violating content.
+Start with our Google review policy guide before spending money on any service that promises deletion.

 Why Businesses Search for Review Bots in the First Place